epicalekspwner/BigScaleAnalytics2021/README.md

 **C2**: 162 sentences (16%)

 <p align="justify">
-Overall, the dataset is **well balanced** and will therefore **prevent the model from being biased** due to under/over representation of one category over another.
+Overall, the dataset is <strong>well balanced</strong> and will therefore <strong>prevent the model from being biased</strong> due to under/over representation of one category over another.
 </p>

 #### Sources of our dataset